 A single bat is a good clue others will like your home too and once he starts scenting your home, more will surely come.
 Could be in a week, a month or maybe next year but once they start, it’s inevitable.
 I suggest you install an Ultra Sound Device to start repelling them from the area.
 If you set it out in the attic pointed right at the screening, you can chase this single away right now and in the future, power the unit on as needed in case others come around.

-The Transonic will work well for this need and you can configure it to power on during the day, the night, you can use it on a timer as our instructional video shows, etc. so it’s ideal for this application.
+The Sound Repeller will work well for this need and you can configure it to power on during the day, the night, you can use it on a timer as our instructional video shows, etc. so it’s ideal for this application.

 I have heard bat noise in a fireplace which has a Buck wood stove insert in it.
 Had to take the damper out to install the stove, so I assume that the bats could actually be in the fireplace with the stove, but it sounds like they are on the shelf in the smoke chamber above the damper.
 I need help.